Carlos-o-Grande/Debug-setup-vscode-quick/README.md

 ![1_setup](https://github.com/Carlos-o-Grande/Debug-setup-vscode-quick/blob/main/1_setup.png)

-When you have done that, on VScode explorer (1st button on top left) a .vscode folder appears with a launch.json.
+When you have done that, on VScode explorer (1st button on top left) there's a new folder `.vscode` with the file `launch.json`.
-*Use launch.json and tasks.json on github to guide you.*
+*Use launch.json and tasks.json on github to guide you., copy them to `.vscode` folder*

 Files are commented where is relevant.
 Here they are edited for brevity.